Zofor Domri Mosque: History

 The mosque was founded in by Shihab al-Din Ahmad bin Azafir al-Thafer Damri, a Mamluk prince, after whom it is named.
 Al-Thafer Damri was buried at the mosque.
 An inscription dated to 1498 (903 AH) indicates that the mosque was expanded around this time.

 Following the Third Battle of Gaza in late 1917, in which the British Army captured Gaza from Turkish forces, the city was devastated and Zofor Domri Mosque was damaged.
 It was rebuilt in the following decades, during the period of British Mandate in Palestine.

 The Zofor Domri Mosque was amongst the more than 170 mosques damaged during the 2014 Gaza War; the parts built in 2010 bore the brunt of the damage and repair works were undertaken in 2015.
 It is managed by the Ministry of Awqaf and Religious Affairs.

 The mosque was again damaged during the Israeli invasion of the Gaza Strip, when it was bombed on three occasions and bulldozed.
 In February 2025, Gaza's Ministry of Endowments reported that 79% of the mosques in the Gaza Strip were destroyed.
-As of 28 May 2025, UNESCO confirmed that the mosque was one of more than 100 cultural properties with preliminary damage, assessed on satellite imagery.
+As of February 2026, UNESCO confirmed that the mosque was one of more than 150 cultural properties with damage, assessed on satellite imagery and on-site rapid assessments where possible.